 i).
 Attention-grabbing subject line –

 A great subject line not only increases the interest of the journalist in your story but also improves the open rates of your email pitches.
 If the journalist opens your email, there is a very high likelihood that he or she will read through it.
-However, if you have a boring subject line.
-Then there is a high probability the journalist won’t even open the email.
-One thing to note is, that all factors are constant, higher open rates also mean higher reply rates.
+However, if you have a boring subject line, then there is a high probability the journalist won’t even open the email.
+One thing to note is that all other factors being constant, higher open rates also mean higher reply rates.

 ii).
 Acknowledgement –

 This is where you respectfully compliment the journalist on the great work they did on a certain piece.
 At this juncture, you have the chance to start a discussion by either agreeing or disagreeing respectfully with the opinions of the journalist in a piece that you read.
-As we said earlier, it’s all about starting a discussion, and it can start long before your actual pitch.
+As we said earlier, it’s all about starting a discussion.
+You can do this long before your actual pitch.

 4. Find out the best time to reach out

 Avoid weekends, Friday afternoons, and Mondays.
-Mondays are especially not appropriate because this is probably the only day that journalists have to catch up on so many emails from the previous weekend.
+Mondays are especially not appropriate.
+After all, this is probably the only day that journalists have to catch up on so many emails from the previous weekend.
 There is a higher likelihood that they won’t concentrate on your email that much.

 A note on time zones